gavz/SharpAttack/README.md

 Command                       Description
 -------                       -----------
 Help                          Displays Help
+Exit                          Quits SharpAttack
-DcomExec                      Executes a command against a remote machine over WMI DumpProcess                   Dumps the memory of a given process FindLocalAdmin                Checks a list of computers to see if the current account has administrative
+DcomExec                      Executes a command against a remote machine through DCOM objects DumpProcess                   Dumps the memory of a given process FindLocalAdmin                Checks a list of computers to see if the current account has administrative
                               access to the endpoint